 “When I first met Pedro Martins I was presiding over the Montreux Guitar competition in 2015 with John McLaughlin and other distinguished judges.
 We unanimously chose Pedro for first place.

+Dreaming High (Sonhando Alto) is the first album of one of the most promising musicians of the new generation, the Brazilian guitar player and composer from Brasilia, Pedro Martins.
+It's astonishing to realize that this entire album was composed and arranged by Pedro when he was only 16 years old (he just turned 19).
 Pedro Martins’ Dreaming High, comes with strong support from artists such as Hamilton de Holanda (one of the album’s executive producers) and Daniel Santiago (the album producer) as well the Brazilian press.
 The accolades are bountiful.

 Auctor magnis, ac lacus augue nunc, pellentesque ac dictumst dapibus!
 Rhoncus purus, massa nunc integer placerat eros ac parturient dis.

 Just replied to an interview for @envato community about my new power elite author status.
 It will be online soon!